-For skin concerns you can use our self-referral service
+For skin or breast concerns you can use our self-referral service

-If you are concerned about any marks or moles on your skin, you can call your Claims Consultants to see whether the self-referral service can help.
+If you are concerned about any marks or moles on your skin, or symptoms or changes in your breast(s), you can call your Claims Consultants to see whether the self-referral service can help.
 You can choose to use the service without seeing your GP first.